Migrating Hardhat project to ZKsync Era

 1. Now you can compile the main contract that imports the libraries and deploy the contract without the need to reference the libraries:

-const mainContract = await hre.ethers.deployContract("MainContract")
+const mainContract = await hre.ethers.deployContract('Main');

 await mainContract.waitForDeployment();